kumagai-group/pydefect/docs_rst/vertical_transition_level.rst

 Please read
 `T. Gake, Y. Kumagai*, C. Freysoldt, and F. Oba, Phys.
 Rev. B, 101, 020102(R) (2020).
 <link.aps.org/doi/10.1103/PhysRevB.101.020102>`_
+for details.

-Assuming that the typical defect calculations based on the PBEsol functional as introduced in the tutorial have been done already and one further wants to calculate the photo-absorption energy via Cl vacancy in the neutral charge state.
+Assuming that the typical defect calculations in NaCl based on the PBEsol functional have been done already as introduced in the tutorial and one further wants to calculate the photo-absorption energy via Cl vacancy in the neutral charge state.